vivianknee/FastPages/_posts/2022-09-07-codeorg-quiz.md

 I only fulfilled half-ish of the college board criteria for the create task so here are some things I need to learn/apply in the future:
 - Learn how to effectively use lists/other collection types for quizzes or other create task ideas.
 Make use of lists to increase the efficiency of the code.
 (Data Abstraction and Managing Complexity)
 - Learn the difference between a function and an algorithm.
 How can I make an algorithm that solves a key issue in my code?
 (Algorithm Implementation)
+- learn how to use iteration, sequencing, and selection to create an algorithm